In This Section

 Reap the Full Range of Rewards

-But pay is just one form of compensation.
 You’ll also earn the satisfaction of expanding the realm of scientific knowledge—like researching new treatments for pervasive diseases or developing tests that help uncover hidden conditions.
 You could unlock the secrets to groundbreaking new solutions for clean energy, more efficient and sustainable food sources, environmental preservation, and other critical issues affecting millions.

 - Work or continue your education in chemical aspects of health, environment, forensics, materials, food, cosmetics, production of chemicals and pharmaceuticals, and many more science and technology fields.

 - Gain admission to medical, dental or other professional schools.

 - Pursue an advanced degree in science or engineering.

 - Perform research with industry, government agencies, national labs, or universities.

 - Solve problems in manufacturing or production in the chemical, food, cosmetics, or pharmaceutical industry.